bb-acarrera/PLUTO/docs/validatorConfig.md

 ## environmentLabel
 A label to use to identify this PLUTO instance, and is appended to the title of every page.

+## showAdmin
+If set to true, admin button will be shown on the main page.

+## rejectAdminNavigation
+If set to true, non admins would not be permitted to navigate to the admin page.

 [Config Properties]: ruleUiConfig.md